ashleyhuang0201/COMP1531Project/assumptions.md

 Assume that message is only send if there is a message to send

+Assume that message ID will be retrievable from the database after it has been sent

 ## message_remove

 The function will be called with a token and a message id